 - Make an appointment with Admissions to attend a New Student Registration Day. - Review the Class Schedule (online), the LMU undergraduate Catalog (online), and academic record to select course options - Meet with an advisor for advice and approval of a schedule for the upcoming semester.
 The advisor will maintain the student's advising folder. - Take the signed Registration form to the appointed Registrar's Area on a New Student Registration day where the course schedule is entered into the computer. - Appropriate tuition and fees are assessed on the Registration form.
-The student pays the fees and tuition at Student Accounts. - For residential students take the registration receipt (stamped copy) to the designated location (i.e. Splitters or Room 308 in the Student Center) for a parking sticker, sign a form for the Student Handbook, receive a student ID, and obtain an LMU Post Office box on Registration Day.
+The student pays the fees and tuition at Student Accounts. - For residential students, take the registration receipt (stamped copy) to the designated location (i.e. DAR Building, Office, 209) for a parking sticker, sign a form for the Student Handbook, receive a student ID, and obtain an LMU Post Office box on Registration Day.